Frequency Detection and Change Point Estimation for Time Series of Complex Oscillation: Proof of the theoretical results of the paper

 \begin{lemma} Suppose $\Omega\neq \emptyset$.
 Let $\Omega=\{\omega_1, \ldots, \omega_K\}$.
 Then under the assumptions of Theorem \ref{thm:s1_accuracy}, we have that $\max_{1\le k\le K} |\hat{\omega}_k - \omega_k|=O_\pr(n^{-1})$ and

 for any sequence $h_n>0$ that diverges to infinity arbitrarily slowly. \end{lemma} \begin{proof} This lemma follows from similar and simpler arguments as those of Lemma \ref{lemb6}.
+The only difference between the condition of Lemma \ref{lemb6} and that of the current lemma is \eqref{eq:nophasechange}.
 We shall briefly outline the proof here.
 First of all, elementary calculations using sums of trigonometric series yield that there exist finite and positive constants $c$ and $C$ such that $cn\le \bar\Theta^{(\mu)}(\omega_k)\le Cn $ for any $\omega_k\in\Omega$.
-Note that by Lemma \ref{lem:9}, the critical values of the DPPT is no larger than $n/\log n$ with probability at least $1-Cn^{(\theta-1)q/8}$.
+Note that by Lemma \ref{lemb6}, the critical values of the DPPT is no larger than $n/\log n$ with probability at least $1-Cn^{(\theta-1)q/8}$.
 Therefore the critical values will be surpassed with probability as least $1-Cn^{(\theta-1)q/8}$ for the first $K$ steps of the DPPT.
 Furthermore, elementary calculations yield that $\bar\Theta^{(\mu)}(\omega')=O(n/h(n))$ if $h(n)/n\le |\omega'-\omega_k|$ for all $\omega_k\in\Omega$.
 Note that by Assumption \ref{assumption8}, two oscillatory frequencies are at least $O(1/\log n)$ away.
 On the other hand, we have by \eqref{eq:69} and \eqref{eq:64} that

 where

 On the event $\tilde A^c_n$, we have $\bar\Theta(\omega')<\bar\Theta(\omega_k)$ for all $\omega_k\in\Omega$ if $h(n)/n\le |\omega'-\omega_k|$.
 Hence the lemma follows. \end{proof}

 \begin{proof}[Proof of Theorem \ref{thm:s1_accuracy}] Part 1 of Theorem \ref{thm:s1_accuracy} follows directly from Theorem \ref{thm:stage1boots}.
 Hence, we only need to prove Part 2.
 By Lemma \ref{lem:8}, we have that